If you’ve spent more than a few minutes learning about real estate, you’ve probably heard the “gross rent multiplier” tossed around a few times.

 Simply – It is not an accurate measurement of price.

 Gross Rent Multiplier does not take into account any expenses.
-It is essentially impossible to accurate determine price without knowing the costs.
+It is impossible to accurately determine price without knowing the costs.
 Because of the variation in costs between properties, you may see one property with a GRM of 6 and another with a Rent Multiplier of 15.

 Since it isn’t very likely that one of those properties is a steal and other is a terrible buy, the difference is probably due to drastically different expenses.
 Remember, older properties have higher expenses so they will sell for lower prices.
 This may significantly affect the gross rent multiplier.